-Platycladus orientalis, as described by (Linnaeus) Franco in 1949, is commonly known as Chinese or Oriental arborvitae, or (ce bai) in the Chinese language.
+Platycladus orientalis, as described in 1949 by (Linnaeus) João Manuel Antonio do Amaral Franco, in Portugaliae Acta Biologica, Série B, Sistemática, Ecologia, Biogeografia e Paleontolgia Julio Henriques is commonly known as Chinese or Oriental arborvitae; as well as 侧柏 (cè bó) in the Chinese language.

 Description.
-Chinese arborvitae is a small, slow-growing, evergreen coniferous tree, which will grow to mature heights of 45 to 60 feet (15 - 20 meters) tall with a trunk up to 1.5 feet (0.5 meter) in diameter, measured at breast height.
-Exception specimens are know to grow to 150 feet (30 m) tall and 6 feet (2 m) in diameter as very old trees.
+Chinese arborvitae is a small, slow-growing, evergreen coniferous species of tree, which will grow to mature heights of 45 to 60 feet (15 - 20 meters) tall with a trunk up to 1.5 feet (0.5 meter) in diameter, measured at breast height.
+Exceptional specimens are known to grow to 150 feet (30 m) tall and 6 feet (2 m) in diameter as very old trees.

 - The seed cones measure 0.6 to 1 inch (15 - 25 mm) long, green ripening to brown roughly eight months after pollination.
 They have 6 to 12 thick scales arranged in opposing pairs.

 - The seeds are 0.16 to 0.24 inch (4 - 6 mm) long, with no wing.